 ALSO READMeet the Indian teen who has developed world's smallest satellite for Nasa NASA's sounding rocket to take 1,500 images of Sun in five minutes Gigantic asteroid to fly safely past Earth in mid-April: NASA New Chinese communication satellite fails to enter orbit Nasa releases latest global maps of Earth at night

+An antenna on the satellite was damaged last month at a processing facility in Titusville, Florida.
 The satellite was repaired, but the mishap set the launch back by about two weeks.